bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 emoji = '<:timeout2:806320653451001856>'
 {% endhighlight %}

 I want the bot to react to messages with a specific emoji.
-Here I define which emoji and ID of it.
+Here I define which emoji and ID of that emoji.

 {% highlight python %}
 regex = re.compile('((http|https)\:\/\/)?[a-zA-Z0-9\.\/\?\:@\-_=#]+\.([a-zA-Z]){2,6}([a-zA-Z0-9\.\&\/\?\:@\-_=#])*')
 match = regex.search(message.content)#
 {% endhighlight %}

 These two lines of code are how the bot detects links in a specific message.
-I define some regex will only match to a link and pass this as a function, 'match'.
+I define some regex will only match to a link and pass this as a function `match`.

 {% highlight python %}
 if message.author.bot: